Definition 2: Argumentation Justifying a Definition

 S21: — How dare you talk about democracy in a country that does not recognize the rights of minorities?

-S22 ratifies the stasis of definition
+S22 ratifies the definitional deadlock.

 [Humpty Dumpty] […] — and that shows that there are three hundred and sixty-four days when you might get un-birthday presents—”